-Alcoa Inc. (AA) is scheduled to report its third-quarter 2012 results after the market closes on Tuesday, October 9.
-Analysts polled by Zacks are currently expecting the company to break even on a per share basis on revenues of $5.62 billion.
+Alcoa Inc. (AA) is scheduled to report its second-quarter 2012 results after the market closes on Monday, July 9.
+The Zacks Consensus Estimate for the quarter is a profit of 6 cents per share, representing a significant year-over-year estimated decline of 80.63%.

 We believe that Alcoa’s outlook depends on the uncertainties in the aluminum market.
-In addition, we remain concerned about the volatile aluminum pricing and rising raw material costs.
-We expect rising energy and raw material (especially caustic soda) costs to continue constrain margin.
+We are concerned about the volatile prices of aluminum and rising raw material costs.
+We expect rising energy and raw material (especially caustic soda) costs to continue constraining margin.

-Alcoa faces stiff competition from Aluminum Corporation of China Limited (ACH) and Rio Tinto plc.
+Alcoa also faces stiff competition from Aluminum Corporation of China Limited (ACH) and Rio Tinto plc.
 (RIO).
-The company retains a Zacks #3 Rank, indicating a short-term (1 to 3 months) “Hold” rating.
+In view of the above stated reasons, the company retains a Zacks #3 Rank, indicating a short-term (1 to 3 months) “Hold” rating.
 Currently, we have a long-term (more than 6 months) “Neutral” recommendation on the stock.